- Scientific name: Phocoena phocoena

 - Description: Small marine mammal which has a robust squat body.
 Snout is much shorter than that of dolphins.
 Triangular dorsal fin.
 Colour is dark grey on the back with darker fins and a white/pale underside.

-The common porpoise is found throughout most of the colder waters of the northern hemisphere.
+The harbour porpoise is found throughout most of the colder waters of the northern hemisphere.
 They are found on both coasts of North America, along the coast of North Africa and throughout European waters.
 They are not commonly sighted in the Mediterranean, and a separate population exists in the Black Sea, which is classed as a sub-species.

-Common porpoises feed mostly on fish and squid species.
+Harbour porpoises feed mostly on fish and squid species.
 They are unfussy and will feed on and around the seabed for demersal species such as cod, haddock and flatfish, and will also hunt pelagic fish such as herring and mackerel.
 There is a high level of regional variation in the diets of this species depending on the prey species which are available.

 IUCN Status Conservation Issues

-There is some hope that European populations of common porpoises can recover.
+There is some hope that European populations of harbour porpoises can recover.
 This species is helped by the fact that they can breed relatively early in life and give birth to young every year – many of the larger whale and dolphin species have to older before they can reproduce and also have a much longer gestation period.
 Furthermore, European Union legislation has recently been introduced which aims to reduce the numbers of this species which are caught as bycatch by commercial fishing vessels.